syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-N>Annotations are only flattened when the page is rendered in the viewer only  for  viewing  the  appearance  of  annotations.
-Once,  the  annotations  have flattened  the  interactions  such  as  select,  edit,  resize,  and  remove  cannot  be performed.
-Setting  the  [Flatten](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.AnnotationSettings.html#Syncfusion_SfPdfViewer_XForms_AnnotationSettings_Flatten)  API  to  true  does  not  affect  the  save  and annotation export operations and the annotations will not be flattened in these operations.

-## Rendering the appearance content of signature form fields

-By default, the PDF viewer does not display the appearance content of signature form fields.
-But the appearance can be displayed by flattening the signature form fields before loading the PDF.
-This can be achieved by setting the `FlattenSignatureFields` property as true.
-The default value of the property is set as false.

-{% tabs %}
-{% highlight c# %}

-//Sets a value whether the signature form fields should be flattened when the PDF is loaded or not. pdfViewerControl.FormSettings.FlattenSignatureFields = true;

-//Loads the PDF.
-pdfViewerControl.LoadDocument(stream);

-{% endhighlight %}
-{% endtabs %}

-N> Signature form fields are only flattened when the page displayed in the viewer is only for viewing the appearance of signature form fields.
-Once the signature form fields are flattened, the interactions such as select, edit, resize, and remove cannot be performed.
-Setting the `FlattenSignatureFields` property as true will does not affect the save and form field export operations.
-The signature form fields will not be flattened in these operations.
+N>Annotations are only flattened when the page displayed in the viewer is only for viewing the appearance of annotations.
+Once the annotations are flattened, the interactions such as select, edit, resize, and remove cannot be performed.
+Setting the [Flatten](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfPdfViewer.Android.AnnotationSettings.html#Syncfusion_SfPdfViewer_Android_AnnotationSettings_Flatten) property to `true` will does not affect the save and annotation export operations.
+The annotations will not be flattened in these operations.

-## How to get the list of annotations present in the PDF?

-By using `Annotations` property, You can get the list of annotations present in the PDF document.
-  .
-Refer the following code sample.

-{% tabs %}
-{% highlight c# %}

-//Gets the list annotations present in the PDF var annotations = pdfViewerControl.Annotations;

-{% endhighlight %}
-{% endtabs %}

-N> The list remains empty If the PDF does not have any pre-existing annotations.

 N>You can also explore our [Xamarin.Forms PDF Viewer example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/PdfViewer) to knows the functionalities of each feature.